Immigration Lawyers for Permanent Residence

 This category provides permanent residence to applicants who have a Canadian venture capital or angel investor-backed business plan.
 IRCC is partnering with the Canadian Venture Capital Association and the National Angel Capital Organization to assess and facilitate this category and assess the qualifications of the proposed start-ups.
 At least one year of post-secondary education and functional English or French are required.

-Currently, there are three federal skilled worker categories: Federal Skilled Workers, Federal Skilled Trades and Canada Experience Class.
-These are administered through the new Express Entry portal.
+Currently, there are three Express Entry categories: Federal Skilled Workers, Federal Skilled Trades and Canada Experience Class.
+These are administered through the Express Entry portal.
 Applicants first create a profile (and thereby enter “the Pool”), and that in turn provides a score.
-On a monthly (or so) basis, IRCC issues Invitations to Apply (ITA) to those ranked highest.
+On a regular basis, IRCC issues Invitations to Apply (ITA) to those ranked highest.
 Anyone with a LMIA-based job offer is guaranteed to be issued an ITA, assuming they meet the other criteria.

-In order to enter the Pool, you must have at least 67 points and both a credential assessment and a language test.
+In order to enter the Pool, you must have at least 67 points and both an educational credential assessment and a language test.
 At the ITA stage, you will need the medical and police checks, along with the rest of the actual permanent residence forms and supporting documents.

 Note that the Express Entry profile creation can be tricky due to the initial scoring to enter the Pool and the way certain occupations are coded under the NOC (National Occupation Classification), in addition to other system requirements which are less than intuitive.
 We are happy to assist with the profile creation and/or the application process.
 Please see our fees page for further details.